(note: I’m now a vaguely spiritual neopagan witchy-type. Otherwise, I stand by pretty much everything here)

 Oh, and that Larry accidentally creates the villain by knocking a plant onto the telephone wires of a gossiping housewife.

 The next day, Alfred gives a talk at Jr’s school, and when he makes a joke about recharging his batteries, Jr concludes that he’s a robot.
 This is understandable.
-Alfred’s personality is basically the same as C-3PO.
-On Jr’s walk home, he encounters this little plant, who talks him into sharing his speculations.
+Personality-wise, Alfred is basically C-3PO.
+On Jr’s walk home, he encounters this little plant, and the robot rumor officially starts.

 Soon, Mayor Blueberry is making a call to Larry.
-It seems that, despite the plant’s promise that her roots prevent the story from going anywhere, she has been sending out shoots in everyone’s yard.
+It seems that the rumor weed has been sending out shoots in everyone’s yard.
 Wherever she goes, she spreads the rumor of Alfred the robot, and in the typical telephone game of gossip, he soon acquires laser eyes and a plan to rule the world.
 Mayor Blueberry warns Larry about the dangerous rumors, and also the plummeting property values.
 No, the last part was not me being snarky.
 It’s actually something she says.
 God, I love Veggie Tales.

 So while the rumor weed sings her villain song, Larry-boy engages in some ineffectual gardening.
 Naturally, being a supervillain, she’s immune to any standard weapons.